 In an organic program, it is important to define a tolerance level of weeds.
 An organic lawn will never be completely weed free; but a well balanced lawn with high quality soils will promote healthy turf that can outcompete most weeds.

 Utilizing native plants can help achieve an important goal of organic land care: limited use of offsite inputs necessary for a healthy, sustainable landscape.
 Plants that are native to a region are those that were present before European colonization and have adapted to the local environmental conditions.
-Many native plants support a wide variety of birds, butterflies, and other insects and often these species are dependent on certain native plants for survival.
+Native plants support local food webs including a wide variety of birds, butterflies, and other insects and often these species are dependent on certain native plants for survival.

 Incorporating native plants into a home landscape can help increase diversity and habitat, as well as reduce the need for watering and fertilizer applications.
 Native plants can be used to create a natural-looking landscape, or they can easily be incorporated into a more formal or ornamental garden.
 Native plants are becoming more commonly available at home centers and nurseries but often still require work to find local sources of native plants.